Gokoku-ji Temple

-and the “Migawari (Scapegoat) Jizo” right next to it is famed for volunteering to take your place, even when you deserve to get what’s coming to you.
+If what brings you to Gokokuji is that you’re in some sort of fankle, the “Migawari (Scapegoat) Jizo” is right next to the Hitocoto Jizo.
+This saint is famous for volunteering to take your place, even when you deserve to get what’s coming to you.

-After we ask the resident saints to grant our hearts’ desires and let us duck our just deserts, lets backtrack and head up to the main sanctuary and pagoda, because they’re magnificent in any season.
+After we ask the resident saints to grant our hearts’ desires/let us duck our just desserts, let’s backtrack and head up to the main sanctuary and pagoda, because they’re magnificent in any season.

 Whether it’s cherry blossom time (late March)…